Orthopedic surgeries and rehabilitation to restore lives

 Civil war, lack of rural medical services, and the devastating earthquake in April 2015 have added to the number of children and adults living in Nepal with disability.
 Over a third of the population living with disability have a physical impairment.
 Many remain at home in isolation, unable to participate in community life or achieve their full potential.

 Research indicates that more than 50% of physical deformities could be restored with surgery and medical intervention, however these services are limited and poverty prevents Nepalese in rural areas from travelling for surgery.

 Families may support with essential items, but there is limited knowledge of rehabilitation services.
 In the absence of these services, persons with disabilities face a life of dependency, social exclusion and stigma.

 HOW WE ARE HELPING

-Identifying children with physical disabilities through mobile clinics and providing children and adults in Nepal with corrective orthopaedic treatment and rehabilitation with assistive devices.
+- Provide children and adults in Nepal with orthopaedic treatment and rehabilitation.

 - Identify children with physical disabilities living in remote areas through mobile clinics, connecting them to relevant services.

 - Increase independence of children through corrective surgeries, physiotherapy and locally made assistive devices.